Image of Toto Cutugno

 Movie Ciao, 2021!
 Anton Kutuzov 2022-01-01

-Movie The A-Z of Eurovision Self - Presenter (Archive Footage) 2020-05-16
+Movie The A-Z of Eurovision Self - Presenter (archive footage) 2020-05-16

-Movie Capitan Basilico 2 - I Fantastici 4+4 Unknown 2011-12-02
+Movie Capitan Basilico 2 - I Fantastici 4+4 2011-12-02

 Series Star Academy Self 2001-10-20